S-Brand5136/CHCEK-POINT/README.md

 - those who may have trouble keeping track of their gaming
 - anyone that wants to see reliable reviews for games before trying them out/purchasing

+## Tech Stack

+For this project we used the PERN stack

+- Postgresql
+- Express
+- React
+- Nodejs

 ## Dependencies <a name='dependencies'></a>

 - Backend